-- The classic Disney film and beloved story by Dodie Smith, 101 Dalmatians, is coming to London’s iconic Regent’s Park Open Air Theatre in Spring 2021.
+- The classic Disney film and beloved story by Dodie Smith, 101 Dalmatians, is coming to London’s iconic Regent’s Park Open Air Theatre.

 - This brand new musical will feature Olivier Award-nominated Kate Fleetwood as Cruella de Vil and stunning puppetry by Running Wild’s Toby Olié.

 - Enjoy this nostalgic family favourite at Regent’s Park’s outdoor theatre, the perfect way to spend a spring evening with the kids.

 Regent’s Park Open Air Theatre is one of the most special ways to experience theatre in London, and this spring they’re taking on their first musical composition with a brand new adaptation of 101 Dalmatians.
 Based on Dodie Smith’s original story, which is of course most well known for its heartwarming Disney animation, Regent’s Park Theatre’s new version is written by Zinnie Harris and features music and lyrics from Douglas Hodge.
 Kate Fleetwood will play the evil, fur-lined Cruella de Vil, who has previously been nominated for an Olivier Award following performances at some of the best theatres in London including the National Theatre, the Old Vic, and a chilling portrayal of Lady Macbeth at Chichester Festival Theatre.